MEWPASCO/visual-refresh-compact-title-bar-fork/README.md

 https://raw.githubusercontent.com/MEWPASCO/visual-refresh-compact-title-bar-fork/refs/heads/main/desktop.css
 ```

+### Other method
-Or paste this into your QuickCSS (Or any non-Vencord equivalent) to make it a little easier:
+Paste this into your QuickCSS (Or any non-Vencord equivalent) to make it a little easier:
+> [!NOTE]
+> Must be at the top of your code, @import does not work otherwise - this is for all the @import code you might have - put it to the top!
 ```
 /* Change visual refresh title bar */
 @import url('https://raw.githubusercontent.com/MEWPASCO/visual-refresh-compact-title-bar-fork/refs/heads/main/desktop.css');
 ```

+### Important Notice
 **If you are on a browser, Vesktop, or a client which does not come with window controls, this fork is not aimed at you**

-Alternatively if your client does not support online themes you can download one of the theme files found in this repository and put them into your theme folder.
+Alternatively if your client does not support online themes you can download the theme file found in this repository and put it into your theme folder.

-## Config
+# Configuration

 Put this into your QuickCSS (Or any non-Vencord equivalent) to configure some behavior of this theme:
 ```css
 /* Change visual refresh title bar */